efacilitation/eventric-testing/README.md

 ```

-#### restore()
+#### destroy()

-Restores eventric to a clean state:
-- Removes all registered DomainEventHandlers from the contexts
+Destroys all wired remotes and removes all registered DomainEventHandlers from the contexts

 Example:
 ```javascript